gladeye/docs/CMS Guide.md

 | --- | --- | --- | --- | --- | --- |
 | Good | Excellent | Good | Good | Great | Great |

-**Wordpress** is arguably one of the most popular CMSs out there, due to its vast community that bring tremendous amount of support.
-Its rich Plugins ecosystem helps building site much quicker and avoid re-inventing the wheel.
-Overusing Plugins can be a major issue, however, as they are the main source of security risks and performance degradation.
-Configure Wordpress to a headless CMS will greatly mitigate these issues.
+**Wordpress** is arguably one of the most popular CMSs out there, due to its maturity and tremendous amount of support from open source community.
+Its rich Plugins ecosystem helps building site much faster.
+Overusing plugins can be a major issue, however, as they are the main source of security risks and performance degradation.
+Configure Wordpress to a headless CMS will eliminate most of these issues.

 **Wordpress** theme system feels outdated and lacks of modern PHP features.
-Several efforts ([here](http://framework.themosis.com/), [here](https://roots.io/bedrock/) and [here](https://github.com/gladeye/blueprint)) have been made to address this issue in particular, make working with Wordpress a lot more enjoyable.
+Several efforts ([here](http://framework.themosis.com/), [here](https://roots.io/bedrock/) and [here](https://github.com/gladeye/blueprint)) have been made to address this issue, make working with Wordpress a lot more enjoyable.